 Home values have steadily increased since 2014 due to high demand and limited housing supply.
 To keep up with rapid population growth in the past years, Boston attempted to rapidly expand housing with plans for 30,000 new housing units in 2020.

 It's important to note that housing costs in Boston can vary significantly by neighborhood.
+Depending on the area of the Boston rental market, rent prices can vary significantly too.
 We'll be creating a guide soon on some of the best neighborhoods to invest in as you're doing more research on Boston.
 Be sure to look at the median values for each Boston neighborhood before making an offer on a home.

-Before deciding to buy or invest in rental property, it is crucial to research and ensure that you understand the local market conditions.
+Before deciding to buy into the Boston housing market, it is crucial to research Boston real estate trends and ensure that you understand the local market conditions.
 Additionally, you should consult an experienced real estate agent who can provide expert advice on buying or investing in the Boston market.